danluu/post-mortems/README.md

 [Etsy](https://blog.etsy.com/news/2012/demystifying-site-outages/).
 First, a deploy that was supposed to be a small bugfix deploy also caused live databases to get upgraded on running production machines.
 To make sure that this didn't cause any corruption, Etsy stopped serving traffic to run integrity checks.
 Second, an overflow in ids (signed 32-bit ints) caused some database operations to fail.
 Etsy didn't trust that this wouldn't result in data corruption and took down the site while the upgrade got pushed.

+[Foursquare](https://news.ycombinator.com/item?id=1769761).
+MongoDB fell over under load when it ran out of memory.
+The failure was catastrophic and not graceful due to a a query pattern that involved a read-load with low levels of locality (each user check-in caused a read of all check-ins for the user's history, and records were 300 bytes with no spatial locality, meaning that most of the data pulled in from each page was unecessary).
+A lack of monitoring on the MongoDB instances caused the high load to go undetected until the load became catastrophic, causing 17 hours of downtime spanning two incidents in two days.

 [Gitlab](https://docs.google.com/document/d/1ScqXAdb6BjhsDzCo3qdPYbt1uULzgZqPO8zHeHHarS0/preview?sle=true&hl=en&forcehl=1#heading=h.dfbilqgnc5sf).
 After the primary locked up and was restarted, it was brought back up with the wrong filesystem, causing a global outage.

 [Gliffy](http://support.gliffy.com/entries/98911057--Gliffy-Online-System-Outage).
 While attempting to resolve an issue with a backup system the production database was accidentally deleted causing a system outage.